bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

 4. [`TimeReversalTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.TimeReversalTransformable.html)

     This trait determines how the target behaves under the antiunitary action of time reversal.
-    If a target implements the [`SpinUnitaryTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.SpinUnitaryTransformable.html) and [`ComplexConjugationTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.ComplexConjugationTransformable.html) traits as well as the [`DefaultTimeReversalTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.DefaultTimeReversalTransformable.html) marker trait, then it also receives a default blanket implementation of the [`TimeReversalTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.TimeReversalTransformable.html) trait which is a spin rotation by $\pi$ about the space-fixed $y$-axis followed by a complex conjugation.
+    If a target implements the [`SpinUnitaryTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.SpinUnitaryTransformable.html) and [`ComplexConjugationTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.ComplexConjugationTransformable.html) traits as well as the [`DefaultTimeReversalTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.DefaultTimeReversalTransformable.html) marker trait, then it also receives a default blanket implementation of the [`TimeReversalTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.TimeReversalTransformable.html) trait which is either

+    - a spin rotation by $\pi$ about the space-fixed $y$-axis followed by a complex conjugation if spin transformation is taken into account, or
+    - a complex conjugation if only spatial transformation is taken into account.

 5. [`SymmetryTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.SymmetryTransformable.html)